PyBlin/MATLAB/README.md

 [ One of my major subjects ]

 - Korea National University of Tranportation
-- Electrical and Electronic Engineering
+- Department of Railway Electrical and Electronic Engineering
 - Professor Heesung Lee
 - Control System and Programing